cljstron/cljstron-simple/README.md

     │   ├== [js]                       Compiled AOT, cache an executables for renderer │   │   ├++ [cljs-runtime]         Library and runtime for renderer │   │   ├++ manifest.json          Manifest of libraries and runtime
-    │   │   └== simple.js              The compiled main program for the renderer
+    │   │   └== main.js                The compiled renderer for the plug
     │   │
-    │   ├── app.edn                    Application descriptor
+    │   ├── plug.edn                   Plugin access descriptor
-    │   ├── index.html                 Empty page to create content from javascript │   └== main.js                    The compiled main program of the application │
+    │   ├── index.html                 some page to create content from javascript │   └== main.js                    The compiled main of the plug
+    │
     └── [src]                          Sources root
         │
-        ├── [cljstron]                 Root of cljstron library
-        │   ├── [main]                 Root for helper function for main application │   │   ├── interop.cljs       A file to translate recursively JS->CLJS structures (unused)
-        │   │   └── window.cljs        Helper for windows management, containers of renderers
-        │   ├── [common]               Root for helper function for both applications │   └── [renderer]             Root for helper function for renderer application │
         ├── [cljstron_simple]          Sources for plug
         │   ├── [main]                 Main plug sources